TobiasViskum/viskum-compiler/README.md

 # Viskum Compiler

+## Compiler IRs

+Parser produces an AST.
+This Ast is used for name resolution and type checking Ast is produced into an ICFG (inter-procedual control flow graph).
+In the ICFG all further analysis is done
+- (drop analysis, pointer analysis, lifetime analysis, dead code analysis)

 ## Todo: Intern types
 - This will make comparison between types MUCH faster.
 - Current implementation example: